ryanmjcu/RWFD/README.md

 | Pacific Islander                   | 549   |
 | Native American/Alaska Native      | 498   |

-C. What was the average satisfaction score among those who responded?
+- What was the average satisfaction score among those who responded?

 |avg_sat_score|
 -----
 |4.99|

-D. How many patients received referrals to each department?
+- How many patients received referrals to each department?

 | Department Referral     | Count |
 |-------------------------|-------|